temirov/ctx/ISSUES.md

 2. If the backend depends on gorm and viper then the documentation for these libraries will be extracted and saved under doc as md files, one per library (similarly to how --doc works now)

 Plan the execution and consider the discovery phase (we can use an llm client or some other method to figure out where to search for documentation, starting with github).
 The deliverable is an implementation plan, not the code.
+- [ ] [CT-101] Implement the technical tasks delivered by CT-100.
+Consider integration tests with real data and ensure that the documentation for the 3rd party dependncies is pulled, processed and saved indeed

 ## Improvements (200–299)